 You need to know:

-- What would be the cost of a manual process does not bring sufficient effects
+• What would be the cost if a manual process does not bring sufficient effects

 Test Your DR Plans in All Possible Ways